 as a tool for global Recognition & Attractiveness

 to enhance Urban Livability

-Délice Network is a French membership based non-profit organization
+Délice Network is a French membership-based non-profit organization.
+(Association Loi 1901)

-The Main Office of the organization is based in the founding city Lyon.
+The organization's headquarters is based in the founding city of Lyon.
 The Délice Network manager works hand in hand with the Executive Committee to ensure the success and development of Delice Network.
 The Manager handles the organization's daily management with a Project Developer's support.